sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 points.
 So by default, your character loses that amount of Stamina points.

 Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
-The simplest thing is to lose 7 Stamina points.
+The simplest choice is to lose 7 Stamina points.

-But maybe you only have 7 Stamina points left in your deck, and you don't want your character to be incapacitated.
+But maybe you already lost 3 Stamina points earlier.
+You only have 7 Stamina points left, and you don't want your character to be incapacitated.
 You have a couple options:

  * Turn *attack power* into Harm tokens at a rate of 3-for-1
  * Turn *attack power* into Wound tokens at a rate of 6-for-1